NOAA-PSL/graph-ufs/prototypes/ocn_only/R3/README.md

 # Ocn-only run
 This is a 6hr deltaT model with more uniformly-spaced vertical levels -- to avoid the multicollinarity issue.
-Additionally in this run we use  one time step as input than 2 time steps.
+Additionally in this run we use  one time step as input unlike the 2 time steps used previously.
 This would presumably reduce the condition number of the feature matrix further.
-All hyperparameter values were kept same, i.e.,
+All hyperparameter values were kept the same, i.e.,

 peak learning rate: 1e-3
 weight decay      : 0.1